johnmtayag/Amazon-Recommender-System/README.md

 **Distributions of panel orientation**

+The isolation forest group has very few instances where the panel orientation is greater than 200 degrees, especially compared to how many systems of these systems exist.

 <p align="center">
   <img src="images/outliers_orientation.png" alt="Distribution by Anomaly Grouping: orientation" width="650"/>
 </p>

 **Distributions of panel tilt**

+The isolation forest group again has another difference in the shape from the distribution of all systems - there are significant spikes in outlier counts where the panel tilt is at about 15 degrees and 20 degrees.

 <p align="center">
   <img src="images/outliers_tilt.png" alt="Distribution by Anomaly Grouping: tilt" width="650"/>